 At enrollment, most EITs suffer the stigma of being known for the worst thing they’ve ever done, instead of who they are today.
 Defy changes that.

-- What is our 1-year recidivism rate and sample size?
+What is our 1-year and 3-year recidivism rates and sample sizes?